 A comprehensive home inspection will cover the following areas of a property:

-• The foundation, walls, ceilings, and roof are all checked for signs of wear, water damage, and cracks that could indicate structural problems.
-Inspectors look for uneven floors, signs of sagging, or any other visible defects that may compromise the stability of the building during structural inspection.
+- The foundation, walls, ceilings, and roof are all checked for signs of wear, water damage, and cracks that could indicate structural problems.
+Inspectors look for uneven floors, signs of sagging, or other visible defects that may compromise the building’s stability during structural inspection.

-• Inspectors will examine the roof to determine whether the shingles are in good condition if there are any leaks, and if the gutters and downspouts are functioning correctly.
+- Inspectors will examine the roof to determine whether the shingles are in good condition, whether there are any leaks, and whether the gutters and downspouts are functioning correctly.
 Older roofs can be a major source of future repair costs, so this inspection part is critical.

-• The inspector will check all windows and doors to ensure they are correctly sealed and functional.
-Drafts or broken seals can result in increased energy costs over time.
+- The inspector will check all windows and doors to ensure they are correctly sealed and functional.
+Drafty or broken seals can increase energy costs over time.

 Additional Inspection Services and Their Costs